 For easy reference, this Summary of COVID-19 Dates outlines the beginning and end dates of program, process and procedure changes that UnitedHealthcare has implemented as a result of COVID-19.

 To all health care professionals who are caring for sick patients and working around the clock to help find solutions – thank you for all you’re doing.
 You’re important to us.
 That’s why we’re gathering resources and support for health care professionals from across UnitedHealth Group to help you focus on, manage and understand your mental and physical well-being during the national public health emergency.

-- Sanvello, an app with techniques to help manage stress, anxiety and depression, is offering free premium access during the COVID-19 national public health emergency.
-For information, visit sanvello.com.
+Self Care by AbleTo, an app with techniques to help manage stress, anxiety and depression, is offering free premium access during the COVID-19 national public health emergency.
+For information, visit ableto.com/begin.